Does this test have other names?

 Jewish (Ashkenazi) descent.
 This means they have gene mutations that can cause the

-pass the defective gene to their own children.
+Carriers can pass the defective gene to their own children.

 This DNA test checks for 3 or more specific gene changes.
 Testing can identify nearly